tracebox/tracebox/README.md

 ## Documentation

-Upon installation, see `man tracebox`
+Upon installation, see `man tracebox` and in `/usr/local/share/doc/tracebox`

 The Lua API is (should) be documented and is available at http://tracebox.org/lua_doc.
-It can be generated using [LDoc](https://github.com/stevedonovan/LDoc) from the root directory (see config.ld):
+It can be generated using [LDoc](https://github.com/stevedonovan/LDoc) from the doc directory (see config.ld):

     $ ldoc .

-The documentation should be created under doc/
+The documentation should be created under doc/html

 ## JSON Format